Surface Finish (Ra) Calculator - Feed Rate, Nose Radius & Material Correction

 Finish Scale Bar

-Log scale from 500 to 2 μin with standard finish categories labeled and your result plotted.
+Log scale from 500 to 2 μin with common shop finish categories labeled and your result plotted.

 PDF Export

-Export calculations as a branded PDF for CNC program documentation or quality records.
+Export the screening calculation as a branded PDF for CNC program review or shop planning notes.

 Assumptions